irishpatrick/pico-servo/README.md

 Please raise an issue or a pull request for any problems/bugs/features/fixes!

 ## Installing Dependencies
 This library depends on [pico-libfixmath](git@github.com:irishpatrick/pico-servo.git).
-To install it, run the following command:<br>
+To install it, run the following command from the root of the repository:<br>
 `git submodule update --init --recursive`

 ## How to Build